Hajer Sharief: Biography

 Sharief was born in Libya in 1994.
 She is a graduate of Tripoli Law School.
 In 2011, as a response to the violence of the Libyan civil war, Sharief founded the organization 'Together We Build It'.
 The organisation aims to support a peaceful transition for Libya, building on intergenerational understanding.
 Alongside co-leading the organization, she manages the various projects of the organisation on, including: human rights, women and youth peace and security, and international human rights law.

 In 2013, Sharief established the 1325 Network in Libya.
 This network connects thirty cities across Libya in order to strengthen civic ties, as well as promoting the role of women in peace building and in society more widely.
 As a co-leader of the 1325 Network, she helped organize training, workshops, and other activities on how peace and security actions differ for women across Libya.

 As a young peace activist, Sharief joined the United Network of Young Peacebuilders advocacy team to advocate the United Nations Security Council to adopt a Resolution recognizing the vital role of youth in peacebuilding and conflict resolution.
 Sharief was appointed by the Secretary General of the UN, Ban Ki-Moon, to work within a group of experts in order to further develop Resolution 2250, the first thematic resolution on youth, peace and security.
 She is also part of the network, 'Extremely Together', supported by the Kofi Annan Foundation, which is a program that brings together ten young innovators from around the world, whose mission is to find positive preventive measures against violent extremism among young people.
 Sharief was tasked with drafting a chapter on human rights and young people.

 In 2017, Sharief was announced by UN Women as one of their 12 Champions on Women, Peace and Security and Human Rights.
 According to UN Women, the selected Champions "will advise UN Women on emerging issues for peace and security, and advocate for gender equality and women’s human rights in conflict-affected settings".

 In 2018, Sharief briefed the UN Security Council during a session on Libya to become the first Libyan women to brief the Council during a country session on Libya.
 In her briefing, Hajer advised the UN Security Council and the UN mission to Libya on how they should ensure that women and young people are included in the UN's formal peace processes.

-In 2019, she was nominated for the Nobel Peace Prize, alongside Ilwad Elman, a fellow member of 'Extremely Together'.
-Both of them were selected by Henrik Urdal for his personal nomination shortlist.